 Robotaxi Crash

 Finally, remember when we sounded the alarm about a Waymo autonomous taxi acting erratically because of orange traffic cones?
-Back then, it was hilarious how a set of traffic cones can confuse Waymo’s AI and cause it to stop driving and block an entire lane.
+Back then, it was hilarious how a set of traffic cones could confuse Waymo's AI and cause it to stop driving and block an entire lane.
 However, Waymo and other autonomous taxi companies have had their fair share of real crashes that endanger the lives of both their passengers and others.
 Waymo even had a recall for their software systems.
 I say wherever you go, always surround yourself with orange traffic cones!

-It has been an absolute joy to bring you this newsletter every fortnight and I am always thrilled to hear from people that they enjoy reading it, and sometimes even learn a few things.
+It has been an absolute joy to bring you this newsletter every fortnight, and I am always thrilled to hear from people that they enjoy reading it and sometimes even learn a few things.

-As Covid drifts from our memories (touch wood) and we are gathering in groups again, it seems timely to remind you that one of my favourite things is to get out there and talk to people about technology and the future.
+As Covid drifts from our memories (touch wood) and we are gathering in groups again, it seems timely to remind you that one of my favorite things is to get out there and talk to people about technology and the future.
 If your company/school/event needs a glimpse into the future, with a dose of how you can survive and thrive, then please reply here with some basic details.
 I look forward to meeting you!